FirstWhack/a-game-of-micro-frontends/README.md

 Exposed at http://localhost:1339

 This module holds the game engine itself, it is a simple MobX store exposing observables and methods to modify the game state.
-No output is rendered by this module, it is only the engine.
+No output is rendered by this module.

 Public API: